Hermann-SW/Proth/README.md

 ?
 ```

-Reason was that there was a missing comma on 1st HTML page:
+Reason: there was a missing comma on 1st HTML page.
 ![missing_comma.png](missing_comma.png)

 Fixed now: